21 Tips for Writing Effective SMS Marketing Copy (With Examples)

 • Treat your first few words like a subject line.
 You should consider what subscribers will see as the preview in their text message inbox.
 Treat the first few words as you would an email subject line: it’s the subscriber’s first impression of your message before they open it.
 Use powerful words (e.g., “explore,” “start,” “level up,” etc.), short sentences, or the subscriber’s first name to catch attention.

 • Use line breaks to increase your texts’ readability.
 Think about your own texting habits—a wall of text can feel overwhelming, and may encourage subscribers to tune the message out.
 Consider adding a line break after your “subject line” to make it more approachable.
+Readability is important as 61% of consumers engage with brand messages while hanging out at home or in the evening, and you need to get your message across quickly as consumers scroll on their phone.

 • Use visuals.
 Incorporating multimedia like images, GIFs, video, and audio is a fun way to add personality to your texts.
 You can communicate important information within the image to catch subscribers’ eyes if they’re quickly scanning a text.
 Images must be under 500kb.
 We recommend sending square or portrait-oriented graphics to optimize for readability.

 • Use timely language.
 Powerful, emotional words and short sentences can effectively communicate when there is a time-sensitive event like a sale or low-inventory.
 Key phrases like “this weekend, starting now, almost over, today only, ending soon, act before the end of the week” work well to catch your subscribers’ attention, as they’re likely to be on the go when the text hits their inbox.
+You can also tap into the power of scarcity, which can compel subscribers to act quickly so they don’t feel FOMO.

 • Express gratitude.
 Help your subscribers feel appreciated by incorporating phrases like “you’re the best, we appreciate you, your loyalty has paid off, thanks for being our customer, because you're a valued customer.”

-• Speak in first person.
+• Speak in first-person.
 Remember, subscribers text their favorite brands alongside their close friends and family.
 Speaking from a first-person point of view matches your audience’s texting habits, and makes it feel more personalized.

 • Provide value in every message.
 Even if your brand doesn’t offer discounts, you should still make sure there’s value for the subscriber in every single text message you send.
 Opt for loyalty rewards, first access, or free shipping in lieu of discounts.